adoble/adr-j/Comment.md

 <!--- This is an HTML comment in Markdown -->

 You should not be able to see it.
 And in GitHub, you can't.

+3. This is a markdown comment using html comments, *on the same line*

+Some visible text <!--- Some invisible text-->

+You should not be able to see the invisible text.